SukramJ/custom_homematic/README.md

 Depending on whether an update command can be transmitted immediately or with a delay, either the updated firmware version is displayed after a short delay, or `in process`/`installing` is displayed again because a command transmission is being waited for.
 This state is now updated every **5 minutes** until the installation is finished.

 If shorter update cycles are desired, these can be triggered by the action `homeassistant.update_device_firmware_data`, but this might have a negative impact on you CCU!

+# CUxD , CCU-Jack and MQTT support

+CUxD is not natively supported due to a missing Python library for BinRPC.
+The implemented solution for CuXD utilises the JSON-RPC-API (with 15s polling) and an optional setup with MQTT (no polling needed!).

+To enable the optional MQTT support the following requirements must be fulfilled:
+- Requires CCU-Jack installed on CCU.
+- Requires HA connected to CCU-Jack's MQTT Broker, and MQTT enabled in this integration.
+In this case no mqtt prefix must be configured in this integration.
+- Alternative MQTT setup:
+  Requires HA to be connected to an MQTT-Broker (other than CCU-Jack's) and CCU-Jack to use a MQTT-Bridge.
+Here the mqtt prefix (RemotePrefix) must be potentially configured in the integration.

+Besides from receiving events for CUxD and CCU-Jack devices, the MQTT support also enables push events for CCU system variables, if they are correctly setup for CCU-Jack support.
+This requires `MQTT` as additional marker in the description.

+Important:
+- Please read the [MQTT related HA documentation](https://www.home-assistant.io/integrations/mqtt/) on how to setup MQTT in HA,
+- Please read the [CCU-Jack documentation](https://github.com/mdzio/ccu-jack/wiki) on Howto setup CCU-Jack and an optional [MQTT-Bridge](https://github.com/mdzio/ccu-jack/wiki/MQTT-Bridge)
+- Please use an MQTT-Explorer to ensure there are subscribable topics, and the event come in as expected before opening an issue for this integration.

 ## Frequently asked questions